New Ransomware, Botnet Threat: IKARUSdilapidated Attack is August ’17 Locky Rebirth

 It also shows the increasing sophistication, organization, and size of new ransomware attacks and adds more credence to the call to act from security experts everywhere to “adopt a default deny security posture” and deny entry into your IT infrastructure to new, “unknown” files.

 Fatih Orhan, head of the Comodo Threat Intelligence Lab and Comodo Threat Research Labs (CTRL), said, “This latest ransomware phishing attack that commenced on August 9th was unique in its combination of sophistication and size, with botnet and over 11 thousand IP addresses from 133 countries involved in just the first stage of the attack.
-When artificial intelligence couldn’t identify these unknown files, the full resources of the lab were needed to analyze and identify the code in the file and render a verdict; in this case the verdict was “bad” and we’ve now added it to our blacklist and malware signature list.“
+When artificial intelligence couldn’t identify these unknown files, the full resources of the lab were needed to perform locky ransomware analysis to identify the code in the file and render a verdict; in this case the verdict was “bad” and we’ve now added it to our blacklist and malware signature list.“

 He added that botnets, like the one created in this attack, were particularly powerful weapons for criminals to use to scale their ransomware attacks and that by building on previous cyberattack Trojans like 2016’s “Locky,” it is getting easier to develop higher end ransomware that will not be recognized as “bad” by leading endpoint protection platforms.